rhezab/rhezab-notes/etc/quotes.rst

 - I try to distill each quote down to their essence, but punch lines often ring empty without context.
 If a punch line tickles you, it's probably worth looking up the context.
 - I try to arrange the quotes in a way that makes sense to me.
 Roughly, I try to start with "fundamental" life stuff and work my way down to day-to-day rules of thumb.
+- I acknowledge the disconcerting demographics of this page - nearly all of the quotes come from Western men.

 **Richard Feynman, 'Feynman's Rainbow'**